 Beyond requesting flight authorization via LAANC, useful features include:

 - Comprehensive VFR Sectional Charts for in-depth flight planning

 - Real-time NOTAMS, TFRs and METARs you can view prior to submitting a flight plan which is unique to this app.

 - Synchronization to the DJI app to keep track of flight logs, UAV performance, battery health and your entire fleet of drones.

-Kittyhawk is an excellent choice if you’re running a drone operation with multiple team members by allowing you to customize flight restrictions and best practices under individual profiles.
-This includes automated flight restrictions on your drone fleet like flight ceilings, maximum distances from the pilot and no-fly zones.
+Aloft is an excellent choice if you’re running a drone operation with multiple team members by allowing you to customize flight restrictions and best practices under individual profiles.
+This includes automated flight restrictions on your drone fleet like flight ceilings, maximum distances from the pilot, and no-fly zones.
 These settings will be applied automatically so your pilot can fly without having to worry about restrictions.

-Kittyhawk has both free and paid plans, with subscription tiers based on feature sets and which target serious drone operators, commercial teams, and large scale enterprise operations.
+Aloft has both free and paid plans, with subscription tiers based on feature sets that target serious drone operators, commercial teams, and large-scale enterprise operations.

 Get Started Today

 Without question, the best application of your drone education is becoming familiar with the airspaces you intend on flying in.
 Beyond the airspace, what kind of additional challenges will come with your intended flight?
 Are there a lot of people who frequent the area?
 Is your line of sight obstructed by buildings and trees?